The Mount is a men’s prison in Bovingdon, Hertfordshire.

 The Mount has a dress code policy which is displayed in the visitors centre.
 Visitors should wear family friendly clothes (no vests, no low-cut tops, no shorts, no short dresses and no headwear, other than that worn for religious reasons).

 There are strict controls on what you can take into The Mount.
-You will have to leave most of the things you have with you in a locker (you need a £5 deposit).
+You will have to leave most of the things you have with you in a locker.
 You can leave pushchairs in the visitors centre if you’ve come by public transport.

-If you leave the visitors centre for any reason, you will not be able to get back in.
+If you leave the visitors hall for any reason, you will not be able to get back in.

 You will be told the rules by an officer at the start of your visit.
 If you break the rules, your visit could be cancelled and you could be banned from visiting again.

-There are refreshments and baby-changing facilities in the centre and the visiting hall.
+Baby-changing facilities are available in the centre and the visiting hall.
 There is a lift for those with mobility issues.

 Keep in touch with someone at The Mount

-There are several ways you can keep in touch with a resident during their time at The Mount.
+There are several ways you can keep in touch with a prisoner during their time at The Mount.

-Residents have phones in their rooms but they will always have to call you.
+Prisoners have phones in their cells but they will always have to call you.
 They have to buy phone credits to do this.

 They can phone anyone named on their list of friends and family at most times of the day.
 This list is checked by security when they first arrive so it may take a few days before they are able to call.